nommiin/GMLux/README.md

-# GMLux (Prototype)
+# GMLux
-A GameMaker transpiler that supports per-event lightweight objejcts and eventually functions
+A GMLux to GML transpiler that adds support for lightweight objects in the form of ds_maps

 # Example:
 ```